 A successful corporate style design boasts the following characteristics:

-Below are a few of our own examples of corporate style.
+Below are a few of our own examples of corporate graphic design style.
 You can see how our designers implemented simple shapes, classic fonts, and bolder, less muted colors to meet the corporate style standard.

 When clients and designers want to inspire a sense of luxury in their audience or for their brand image, they use an elegant design style.
 This style is used often in fashion-related projects, as well as more classic ones.
 This design can incorporate a texture of sorts to help set a specific mood or tone, one that represents sophistication, elegance, and class.
 You may see this type of design style used by high-end hotels, luxury fashion, or anything that is upscale and invites the audience to indulge in extra comforts.